adfresca/sdk-ios/README.md

 Our SDK never calls itemRewarded event more than once per campaign by checking it with device identifiers to avoid abuse.
 However it is still possible for hackers to hijack your API request between your client and your back-end server.

-If you want more security, you can use a security token, which is a unique value generated per reward campaign.
+If you want more security, you can use a security token, which is a unique value generated per a reward campaign.
 We generate a new token for you when you create a reward campaign but you can use your own.
 Here are steps to implement hack proof codes:

 1. You will store a security token to your own database before starting a reward campaign.
 You should reject any reward requests with an invalid token.
 2. If some users request rewards with the same token more than once, you should reject those requests.